 Healthy fats

-Fat is one of the most controversial dieting topics; we have been conditioned to think fatty foods are horrible for you and not include them whenever possible.
+Fat is one of the most controversial dieting topics; we have been conditioned to think fatty foods are horrible for us and not include them whenever possible.

-You need healthy fats in your diet for many reasons, but you need to make sure you know how much you’re eating since they have more than double the amount of calories in every gram than protein and carbs.
+You need healthy fats in your diet for many reasons, but you must ensure you know how much you’re eating since they have more than double the number of calories in every gram than protein and carbs.

 There are nine calories in every gram of fats